Please read 1st Samuel 25 in The Message which you can find free at Bible Gateway.com It is a modern translation and reads easily.

 There are sheep nations and goat nations.
-One of my tasks for future study is to sort out what the Law requires for national status before God.
+One of my tasks for future study is to sort out what the Law requires for national status before Yahweh.
 We know that Israel is the chosen people and more importantly the chosen piece of real estate; we also know that the USA has special status and continues, in spite of its many sins, because she both protects other nations and is a zealous missionary nation.
 In 2012 there were 419,000 Christian foreign missionaries and if course many others inside the country.
 Per capita South Korea has even more and she will be rewarded by reuniting with North Korea when the time comes.

 Abigail became the wife of the King of Israel as a result of her generous and also dangerous act.
 Nabal had the authority in that culture, and certainly enough power, to kill his wife for taking family property to provide for David and 600 men.
-Nabal’s coma protected Abigail, another blessing from God.
+Nabal’s drunken coma protected Abigail, another blessing from Yahweh.